 Mix N: Src=[stick] wt=+/-100 Multiplex=REPL Trim=NO_TRIM

-When the last line is active (we'll see later how to activate it), OpenTx will pass the raw stick value in the range -100 to 100 directly to the Outputs where it's scaled according to the channel's Min/Max/Subtrim values.
+When the last line is active (we'll see later how to activate it), OpenTx will pass the raw stick value in the range -100 to 100 directly to the Outputs, where it's scaled according to the Min/Max/Subtrim values.
 This results in the following behaviour:

-For each of the servo channels, add the following mixer-line as the last line:
+For each of the servo channels, add a new mixer-line as the last line.
+Parameters as follows:

 Src is the stick or switch to control the calibration on that servo.
 You can choose any convenient control - it need not be the same as the control used in flight.
 Typically, a single control will drive a pair of related surfaces.
 Here's a typical scheme for a sailplane:

 The CAL lines may be activated directly via a switch, or indirectly via a dedicated flight mode.
-The flight mode method has the advantage that the flight mode name e.g. 'CAL' is displayed on the screen.
-Use FM1 (the highest priority mode).
+The flight mode method has the advantage that the flight mode is displayed on the screen, but requires that you use FM1 (the highest priority mode).
 If this is inconvenient (maybe you already have flight modes assigned), then the direct switch approach is fine.

-Either way, do please use a virtual latch like this one, for safety reasons - the last thing you want is to accidentally activate calibration mode in flight!
+Whichever method you choose, I strongly recommend using a virtual latch - the last thing you want is to accidentally activate calibration mode in flight!

-To make calibration as intuitive as possible, set the DIRECTION of each servo as follows:
+To make the calibration procedure as intuitive as possible, set the DIRECTION of each servo so that: